epuccini/speaker/README.md

 # speaker
 speaker - Multiplatform Speech synthesis library wrapper for Common Lisp

-This speech synthesis library is a cffi interface to the Mac OSX Cocoa library.
+This speech synthesis library is a cffi interface to the speech library of the platform.
 It enables speech-output and -recognition (only Mac OSX).
 Dependency is only cffi.
 MacOSX uses Cocoa NSSpeechSynthesizer, Windows uses SAPI, Linux uses QtTextToSpeech.
 For exaxmples you need "bordeaux-threads" and "trivial-main-thread".
 Tested on sbcl, ecl and ccl.

-First open the XCode project libspeak and compile the libspeak.dylib and copy the lib to /usr/local/lib.
+First open the XCode/Visual Studio/QtCreator project libspeak and compile the libspeak.dylib/.so/.dll and copy the lib to /usr/local/lib.
+Windows users please tune the path in speaker.lisp.
 Then cd into the speaker/src directory and load your favouorite lisp and type:

     (asdf:load-system :speaker-examples)